-My life has really changed, as has my husbands, since very fortunately for me has decided to stick around.
+My life has really changed, as has my husbands, however very fortunately for me has decided to stick around.
 Something that has really helped me along the way is keeping a diary.
 This has also emerged into a blog.
-Voila ~ this website.
-I feel really pleased you are taking some time to read it. if you enjoy it please pass it on to your friends.
+Hence ~ this website.
+I feel really pleased you are taking some time to read it.
+If you enjoy it please pass it on to your friends.
 There will be many posts coming along as time goes by, please feel free to comment and share your opions.
 Even if it is a criticism.
 I can cope with that – I promise.
-The daily blog stuff is on the home page and just runs on, search the site as you want.
+The daily blog stuff is on the blog page and just runs on, search the site as you want.
 Also I have put links for my twitter, facebook, pinterest, instagram.
-If you want to hook up – please do.
+Furthermore If you want to hook up – please do so.

 I said I hadn’t been feeling well, what made me persist to go to the doctors?

-After losing nearly three stone in weight, dropping several dress sizes.
-Desperate measures were needed to find out what was going on.
+Suddenly losing nearly three stone in weight, dropping several dress sizes.
+Forthwith desperate measures were needed to find out what was going on.
 Constantly running to the loo, or NOT and shitting myself was becoming an everyday occurrence.
 Three weeks in hospital and several tests later a word I had never heard before was mentioned – carcinoid.
 I was asked to collect my pee over a 24 hour period in a container that resembled the one my folks used to get paraffin in.
 All tests done and back at the hospital.
 On one of the visits the consultant asked about my red face and neck.
 ‘How often does this happen’ he asked.
 Thought about it and realised it was five or six times per day.